 A sustainability statement will typically cover all aspects of development form, which can contribute to securing high standards of sustainable development.

-The core energy strategy is the most crucial aspect of any statement – this will demonstrate how the scheme will address renewable technology obligations (usually a target percentage between 10-40%), and CO2 emission targets.
+The core energy strategy is the most crucial aspect of any statement – this will demonstrate how the scheme will address renewable technology obligations or CO2 emissions targets.

-Many authorities, for example London Boroughs, will require some consideration of local decentralized energy networks (i.e CHP) and how the proposed scheme may either connect to existing infrastructure, or provide new supply.
+Many authorities, for example London Boroughs, will require some consideration of local decentralised energy networks (i.e CHP) and how the proposed scheme may either connect to existing infrastructure, or provide new supply.

 Sustainability Statements – Tailored To Fit

 It is essential that any report you commision is targeted to your specific planning authority.
-Generic reports – often no more than glorified brochures – serve no purpose, risk flat refusal and provide no value to the client when it comes to delivering the scheme.
+Generic reports (often no more than glorified brochures) serve no purpose to design teams, risk a flat refusal and provide no value to the client when it comes to delivering the scheme.

 Depending on the size of the development, measures to reduce construction and demolition waste and increase recycling, and promote the procurement of low-impact materials may be required. effects on the biodiversity of the site can be mitigated with ecology reporting.